-In this article, our early years buyer Nicola looks some top tips for supporting children as they develop early handwriting skills.
+In this article, our early years buyer Nicola provides top tips for supporting children as they develop early handwriting skills.

-When children realise that marks can be used to communicate, in much the same way as the spoken word, they begin to use them as tools to make their ideas and emotions clear.
-Through their marks, they are developing imagination and creativity, and testing their understanding of the world.
+When children realise that marks can be used to communicate, in the same way as the spoken word, they begin to use them as tools to make their ideas and emotions clear.
+Through mark making, they are developing imagination and creativity, while testing their understanding of the world.

 Plan your resources carefully